 - The physical removal of the immigrant from the United States

 However, immigrants have legal rights, and you can fight back.
 Solano Law Firm assists clients with deportation defense and appeals.
-Unlike ICE, we want to hear your side of the story and will carefully investigate the circumstances surrounding your arrest, detention, and immigration status.
+Unlike ICE, a deportation defense attorney in Doraville wants to hear your side of the story and will carefully investigate the circumstances surrounding your arrest, detention, and immigration status.

 What Should I Do If I’m Arrested or Detained?

 If you’re arrested in a workplace raid or during a traffic stop, you have legal rights:

 - The right to speak with a lawyer

 - Protections against unlawful searches and seizures